 I'm excited to be part of two programs at Laurier Brantford: History and Youth & Children's Studies.

-My research focuses on how Canadian women have worked with and against the state to improve women’s rights, advocate for peace, and increase the safety of children and families in Canada and overseas, endangered by militarization during the World Wars and Cold War.
+My research focuses on how Canadian women have worked with and against the state to improve women’s rights, advocate for peace, and increase the safety of children and families endangered by militarization during the World Wars and Cold War.
 I am also in young people’s experiences in the Cold War era, particularly surrounding their fears and conception of nuclear war.
 More recently I have begun work about historic representations of orphans, fostering, and adoption in Canada.

 “No Woman is an Island: Heroes, Heroines and Power in the Gendered World of Lost,” The Journal of the Popular Culture 46.2 (2013): 315-337.

 Cold War Comforts: Canadian Women, Child Safety and Global Insecurity (Wilfrid Laurier University Press, 2012)

 “Maverick Mothers and Mercy Flights: Canada’s Controversial Introduction to International Adoption,” Journal of the Canadian Historical Association, 19(1) 2009, 307-330.

 “Divided by the Ballot Box: The Montreal Council of Women and the 1917 Election,” Canadian Historical Review, 89(4) December 2008: 473-501.

 Courses Taught Recently